emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 Most or all of the test cases should pass at this point.
-If you're using the generic threading implementation, then the multi-threaded test cases ``amcssth`` and ``awlutth`` are expected to fail.
+If you're using the generic threading implementation, then the multi-threaded test cases are expected to fail.
 If you're using the generic lock implementation, then the lock utilization test case ``lockut`` is expected to fail.
-If you're using the generic memory protection implementation, performance is expected to be poor, as it does not support incremental collection.
+If you're using the generic memory protection implementation, all the tests that rely on incremental collection are expected to fail.
+See ``tool/testcases.txt`` for a database of test cases and the configurations in which they are expected to pass.

 Now that there is a working system to build on, porting the necessary modules to the new platform can be done incrementally.
 It's a good